spencertipping/pushback/pushback/process.md

 3. It's a dependency of a process that's pinned by rules (1) or (2).

 ...so what's a dependency given that flow direction is ambiguous?
-The short answer is that inputs are dependencies.
+The short answer is that input-like things are dependencies.
 If I say something like `$stdin->map(...)->grep(...)`, `grep` depends on `map`, which depends on `$stdin`. `grep` (and by extension, `map`) will go away if I drop my reference to it.